jghoshh/csi3140_a4/README.md

 ### Setting Up the Backend Application

 Navigate to the `backend` directory.
-Then run the command `composer update`.
+Then run the command `composer update` to install and update dependencies.

 For this project, Postgres is being used for DB management.
 To properly set up and access the backend application, create the following file at the specific path: `backend/backend.env`.